|

 We are all like one-winged angels.
 It is only when we help each other that we can fly.
 Luciano de Crescenzo

-Honour, worthily obtained, is in its nature a personal thing, and incommunicable to any but those who had some share in obtaining it.
+INTEGRITY Honour, worthily obtained, is in its nature a personal thing, and incommunicable to any but those who had some share in obtaining it.
 Benjamin Franklin

 Lying makes a problem part of the future; truth makes a problem part of the past.
 Rick Pitino